 — Epicurus allegedly discovers the free will problem and links free will to accountability (Letter to Menoeceus, ~3rd century BC)

-My work is in the areas of social-personality-organizational psychology and behavioral decision making, with a touch of experimental philosophy.
+My work is in the areas of social psychology/judgment and decision-making, with a touch of experimental philosophy and cognition.

 My research mainly focuses on the following topics :